LTUC/amman-dotnet-401d2/Curriculum/Class27/LAB.md

 2. Create a new DBContext for Identity (ApplicationDbContext)
 3. Include app.UseAuthentication in your Configure() method within Startup.cs

+**User Story 2:** Create a new "Pages" directory at the root of your site, followed by an "Account" directory inside "Pages".
-**User Story 2:** Create an AccountController and add into it a Register() action(both a POST and a GET).
-This is the actual act of creating a new ApplicationUser and adding them into the database.
-You will need to create a view to hold the registration form, you will then need to send that data to the server and save the data into the identity database.
-Using a ViewModel may be a good idea to create so that you can capture the Email, Password, and Confirm Password fields that you may have in your Register() action.
+Within the "Account" directory, add a new "Razor Page" and name it "Register".
+By default, you are only given an "OnGet" method.
+Using the demo code as a reference, complete the rest of the registration logic.
+A View Model may be a good idea to create so that you can capture the Email, Password, and Confirm Password. fields that you may have in your Register() page.
+Ensure that once a user is "created" the entry is successfully added to the database and they are redirected back home.

 **User story 3:** is bringing interfaces and dependency injection together.
 1. Create a new interface, maybe named IInventory